 Caracal USA’s Model F Recall Replacements Arrive… Finally.

 The first domestic pistol from the UAE to land stateside initially made waves for its great ergonomics and similarity to the Steyr M-A1.
-But after a few months a recall was issued because of a design oversight… now, some three years later, the upgraded recall-friendly pistols are back.
+But after a few months, a Caracal Model F recall was issued because of a design oversight… now, some three years later, the upgraded recall-friendly pistols are back.

 But the official recall only dealt with a minor component, the drop-safety mechanism.
 So shouldn’t it have been a quick fix to simply recall all affected designs and install a new one?
 Maybe even one produced here in the United States to avoid any importation issues.